Cyclone Namu: Solomon Islands

+Namu caused over 100 deaths, thousands of injuries and widespread damage to electrical and water supplies, buildings, crops, roads, communication systems and forests, leaving over 90 000 people homeless.

+Preps

-The FMS started to issue special weather bulletins for the Solomon Islands Meteorological Service (SIMS) during May 15, which advised that the system had gale-force winds associated with it and that it would affect Malaita and smaller islands.
-As a result, the SIMS issued a gale warning before the bulletins were suspended during the next day, after the system weakened and it became doubtful that gales were associated with the depression.
-After the depression was named Namu during May 17, the FMS resumed issuing the weather bulletins, which advised the SIMS of the threat posed by Namu to Malaita, Guadalcanal, San Cristobal and other smaller islands.
-Over the next few days, these bulletins were revised accordingly and advised the SIMS which areas would be affected by gale, storm and hurricane-force winds and the threat of flooding from rain or storm surge.
-These bulletins were subsequently used by the SIMS to prepare various gale and tropical cyclone warnings, which were subsequently broadcast in English and Pidgin around the clock by the Solomon Islands Broadcasting Corporation.
-As the system approached and moved over the island nation on May 18, the Solomon Islands National Disaster Council was convened to oversee the relief effort.
-Within the Solomon Islands, initial expectations were for a run of the mill tropical cyclone of a moderate intensity to impact the Solomon Islands.
-However, many people were caught off guard by the cyclone's sudden increase in winds and the prolonged heavy rain, especially in remote areas where weather forecasts were difficult to disseminate because of communication problems.
+The FMS began issuing special weather bulletins for the Solomon Islands Meteorological Service (SIMS) on 15 May, advising that the system had gale-force winds associated with it and would affect Malaita and smaller islands.
+However, these bulletins were suspended the next day after the system weakened and it became doubtful that any gales were associated with the depression.
+After the depression was named Namu on 17 May, the FMS resumed issuing special weather bulletins, which advised the SIMS of the threat posed by Namu to the island nation.
+Over the next few days, these bulletins were revised accordingly and advised the SIMS which areas would be affected by gale-, storm- and hurricane-force winds and the threat of flooding from rain or storm surge.
+These bulletins were then used by the SIMS to prepare various gale and tropical cyclone warnings, which were broadcast in both English and Pidgin by the Solomon Islands Broadcasting Corporation.
+Initially, expectations were for a run-of-the-mill tropical cyclone of moderate intensity to impact the Solomon Islands.

+As the system approached and moved over the island nation on 18 May, the National Disaster Council was convened to oversee the relief effort.
+Ahead of the system's impact on Guadalcanal, authorities decided to close Henderson Field to civilian aircraft, while the Honiara Central Hospital evacuated patients, as the hospital was located on a coastal strip that was vulnerable to river flooding and seawater inundation.

 Weather

-Namu impacted the Solomon Islands between May 17 - 20, with torrential and prolonged rainfall, high seas, gale to hurricane-force winds, wind gusts of over 150 km/h, which caused flooding, landslides, mudslides, tidal and wind surges throughout the island nation.
-In particular it was estimated that storm or hurricane-force winds had impacted Malaita, Small Malaita, Guadalcanal, Bellona, as well as other smaller islands, that the Namu's center had passed within 50 to 65 km off.
-They also estimated that gale-force winds had impacted the area in between San Cristóbal, the Russell Islands, Santa Isabel and the northern tip of Malaita.
-However, because of Namu's slow movement through the island nation, the majority of the deaths and damages, were caused by heavy rain, floods and mudslides, rather than as a direct effect of Namu's winds.
-It was later estimated that parts of Guadalcanal had over 600 mm of rainfall, while the weather station at Henderson Field recorded a rainfall total of 353 mm between May 18 - 21.
+Namu impacted the Solomon Islands between 18 and 21 May with torrential and prolonged rainfall, high seas, gale- to hurricane-force winds and gusts of over 150 km/h, which caused flooding, landslides, mudslides, tidal and wind surges throughout the island nation.
+In particular, the FMS estimated that storm- or hurricane-force winds had impacted Malaita, Guadalcanal, Bellona as well as other smaller islands that Namu's center had passed within 50 to 65 km of.
+They also estimated that gale-force winds had impacted the area between San Cristóbal, the Russell Islands and Santa Isabel.
+However, the FMS noted that most of the deaths and damage were caused by Namu's slow movement across the island nation, which brought prolonged torrential rainfall, flooding and mudslides.
+It was later estimated that parts of Guadalcanal had received over 600 mm of rainfall, while the weather station at Henderson Field recorded a rainfall total of 353 mm between 18 and 21 May.
+Flooding caused meandering rivers to cut straight paths, bringing tons of mud, silt and waste debris to rich farming areas and swamping rice crops under floodwaters.
+Many people were caught off guard by the cyclone's sudden increase in winds and the prolonged heavy rain, especially in remote areas where weather forecasts were difficult to disseminate because of communication problems.